What is diabetes?

 Can type 2 diabetes be managed?

 Yes.
-Taking care of your diabetes every day will help keep your blood sugar in a healthy range and help prevent health problems that diabetes can cause over the years.
+Taking care of your diabetes every day will help keep your blood sugar in a healthy range and help prevent health problems that diabetes can cause during your lifetime.

 Where can I get help with pre-diabetes and diabetes?

 - Your health care team (doctor, nurse, diabetes educator, dietitian, psychologist, fitness coach, social worker) can help.

 They can help you create a physical activity and healthy eating plan that will work for you.
 They can also tell you about medication used to treat diabetes.